elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 </blockquote>
 <p>So you can monitor your machine with SNMP or SSH.
 There are actually other ways, like APIs.
 From the <a href="http://wiki.zenoss.org/Prepare_Remote_Device" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.zenoss.org/Prepare_Remote_Device']);">wiki</a>:</p>
 <blockquote>
 <p>Before we can monitor a device in Zenoss, we need to ensure that is is properly set up to be monitored.
 Zenoss does not use agents, but it needs to query the device using some protocol.
-The &#8220;classical&#8221; way to monitor devices with Zenoss is to use the Simple Network Management Protocol, also known as SNMP.
+The "classical" way to monitor devices with Zenoss is to use the Simple Network Management Protocol, also known as SNMP.
 SSH is also supported for Linux systems, and WMI is supported for Microsoft Windows-based systems.</p>
 <p>We also support various APIs, such as the Amazon EC2 and CloudStack API, for monitoring cloud services.</p>
 </blockquote>
 <p>I decided to use SNMP for the FreeBSD and Fedora Machines, and SSH for the Ubuntu machine.</p>